dieselfox1/fincommerce/packages/php/blueprint/README.md

 ## Example: Adding a Custom Importer

 In most cases, the default importers will be sufficient.
 However, if you need to import data not supported by the default importers, creating a custom importer might be necessary.
-Keep in mind that this could result in a blueprint file that is not compatible with the standard WordPress Blueprint format.
+Keep in mind that this could result in a blueprint file that is not compatible with the standard finpress Blueprint format.

 1. To add a custom importer, you need to define a new step first.
 Extend the abstract `Step` class.
 Steps represent actions that can be exported/imported.